tldr-pages/tldr/pages/common/source.md

 # Source

-> The source command can be used to load any shell file into the current shell script or a command prompt.
+> The source command can be used to load any shell script into the current shell session.

-- Load and execute shell file:
+- Read and execute shell file:

 `source {{filename}} {{arguments}}`

-- Load and execute shell file with the synonym '.':
+- Read and execute shell file with the synonym '.':

 `. {{filename}} {{arguments}}`